DataBiosphere/data-explorer-indexers/bigquery/deploy/README.md

     twice the memory you are using for Elasticsearch.
     * Click `Advanced edit` and under `Service account`, select the indexer service account you just created.
 Click `Save`.
       * If you are using the default Compute service account instead of indexer, click `Allow full access to all Cloud APIs`.
+(This is automatically selected for custom service accounts.)
     * Click `Create`.
   * After cluster has finished creating, run this command to point `kubectl` to the right cluster.